 Here, brands also have the home advantage - they can clearly communicate with users their processing intentions and approaches to gain consent, including automated decision makings with Marketing Automation, Social CRM, and WeCom.

-When assisting EHL, a top hospitality management university, with recruiting students from China, IT Consultis plugged the school's WeChat Official Account with a Social CRM tool to effectively nurture leads.
+When assisting a leading Education Group in Asia with recruiting students from China, IT Consultis plugged the school's WeChat Official Account with a Social CRM tool to effectively nurture leads.

 Our strategies involved collecting key data from users, automatically processing them based on a customized Lead Scoring System, and profiling them into different groups of prospects.

-And, to comply with Article 24 of the China PIPL, EHL needs to provide explanations about automated decision-making (e.g., information and marketing push) and offer non-personalized options when necessary to ensure transparency and fairness.
+And, to comply with Article 24 of the China PIPL, the Group needs to provide explanations about automated decision-making (e.g., information and marketing push) and offer non-personalized options when necessary to ensure transparency and fairness.